-- The head teacher is responsible for ensuring the safety (including e-safety) of members of the school community, including working towards the prevention of incidents beyond the school day. - The head teacher is responsible for ensuring safeguarding training for all staff includes the dangers children face online and what appropriate responses to incidents are - The head teacher and DSL aware of the procedures to be followed in the event of a serious esafety allegation being made against a member of staff.
+- The Headteacher is responsible for ensuring the safety (including E-safety) of members of the school community. - The Headteacher and another member of the Senior Leadership Team/Senior Management Team should be aware of the procedures to be followed in the event of a serious E-safety allegation being made against a member of staff.